simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 All of your single file components will likely use these statements, and it would be nice to write tests the same way.

-For that reason [Babel.js](https://babeljs.io/) is most commonly used to transform our tests and components before feeding them to Jest.
+For that reason [Babel.js](https://babeljs.io/) can be used to transform our tests and components before feeding them to Jest.

 This is also the reason for the [transform statements](#transform-statements) in our `jest.config.js` file.